 - No poor design.
 The slide with lyrics should not distract attention during the worship.
 Use some simple and eye-resting background for your lyrics.

 - Be in time on lyrics.
-Not being in time on lyrics gives not the best impression.
+Not being in time on lyrics doesn’t give the best impression.
 The rule of thumb, in this case, is that as soon as a worship leader is singing the next to the last word on the slide, change to the next slide.

 - Show only media content.
 Sometimes it is very disturbing when a cursor, desktop background or another program appears on the screen during the presentation.
 It can give the impression of careless preparation.

-Following these 10 tips above, you will for sure create a clear and easy to perceive worship song slides that will encourage your parishioners to sing with you.
+Following these 10 tips will help you create clear and easy to perceive worship song slides that will encourage your church congregation to sing with you.